-- 5.2.1 In consulting with the local authority in the first instance to determine whether the change is considered substantial, the NHS body/ provider of NHS-funded service is required to: - Provide the proposed date by which it requires comments on the proposals - Provide the proposed date by which it intends to make a final decision as to whether to implement the proposal - Publish the dates specified above - Inform the local authority if the dates change2 - 5.2.3 NHS bodies and local health service providers are not required to consult with local authorities where certain 'emergency' decisions have been taken.
-All exemptions to consult are set out within regulations.3 - 5.2.4 In considering whether a proposal is substantial, all local authorities are encouraged to consider the following criteria: - Changes in accessibility of services: any proposal which involves the withdrawal or change of patient or diagnostic facilities for one or more speciality from the same location. - Impact on the wider community and other services: This could include economic impact, transport, regeneration issues. - Patients affected: changes may affect the whole population, or a small group.
-If changes affect a small group, the proposal may still be regarded as substantial, particularly if patients need to continue accessing that service for many years. - Methods of service delivery: altering the way a service is delivered may be a substantial change, for example moving a particular service into community settings rather than being entirely hospital based.
+- 5.2.1 In consulting with the local authority in the first instance to determine whether the change is considered substantial, the relevant NHS commissioning body / provider of NHS-funded services is required to: - Provide the proposed date by which it requires comments on the proposals - Provide the proposed date by which it intends to make a final decision as to whether to implement the proposal - Publish the dates specified above

+- Inform the local authority if the dates change2 - 5.2.2 NHS commissioning bodies and local health service providers are not required to consult with local authorities where certain 'emergency' decisions have been taken.
+All exemptions to consult are set out within regulations.3 - 5.2.3 In considering whether a proposal is substantial, all local authorities are encouraged to consider the following criteria: - Changes in accessibility of services: any proposal which involves the withdrawal or change of patient or diagnostic facilities for one or more speciality from the same location. - Impact on the wider community and other services: This could include economic impact, transport, regeneration issues. - Patients affected: changes may affect the whole population, or a small group.
+If changes affect a small group, the proposal may still be regarded as substantial, particularly if patients need to continue accessing that service for many years. - Methods of service delivery: altering the way a service is delivered may be a substantial change, for example moving a particular service into community settings rather than being entirely hospital based. - Potential level of public interest: proposals that are likely to generate a significant level of public interest in view of their likely impact. - 5.2.4 These criteria will assist in ensuring that there is a consistent approach applied by each authority in making their respective decisions on whether a proposal is "substantial" or not.
+In making the decision, each authority will focus on how the proposals impacts on its own area/residents.